Impact of the September 11 attacks on the entertainment industry: Video games

 Metal Wolf Chaos was not localized into other languages and remained unreleased outside of Japan due to the political climate that followed the attacks.
 However, it was eventually re-released worldwide as Metal Wolf Chaos XD in 2019.

 Metal Gear Solid 2: Sons of Liberty, a blockbuster title which was released in North America and Japan two months after the attack, featured the Pentagon and the World Trade Center during its climax.
 After the Sept.
 11 attacks, a scene showing the destruction of the Statue of Liberty and parts of Manhattan was cut from the game.
 Dialogue about terrorists targeting Manhattan was also removed.

 The Game Boy Advance game Advance Wars was delayed in Europe, Japan, and Australia after having been released in North America.
 The game would release in Australia in 2001, Europe in 2002, and Japan in 2004.

 The Dreamcast game Propeller Arena was completed and due to be released on September 19, 2001, but was cancelled and never officially released.
 The video game was about dogfighting in planes and one level takes place around a city of skyscrapers.

 The Xbox launch game Project Gotham Racing depicted the World Trade Center in the background on its initial box cover art, which was already printed to retailers as display cases.
 After the attacks, the artwork was altered before the game was released.

 The PlayStation 2 game Savage Skies was originally conceived as a licensed tie-in game based on the music and likeness of heavy metal musician Ozzy Osbourne under the name Ozzy's Black Skies with a song written specifically for the game called "Black Skies".
 Developer iRock Interactive was later forced to drop the Osbourne branding and retool the game as Savage Skies both due to concerns about the game's original title and premise being in poor taste in the aftermath of the attacks as well as licensing expenses, finally releasing the game in 2002; Osbourne would later include the song "Black Skies" as a bonus track on the single "Dreamer".

 During its development, Half-Life 2 featured an airplane crashing into a high-rise apartment, which was cut following the attacks.

+In 2025, an Easter egg in the hidden credits screen for E.T.: Interplanetary Mission – which insulted Osama bin Laden – was discovered by researchers.
+Commentators described the hidden message as an example of popular political sentiment immediately after the attacks.